Should I rent or buy?

 Homeownership offers potential tax advantages.

-You can deduct mortgage interest and your local property taxes at tax time.
+You may be able to deduct mortgage interest and your local property taxes at tax time.
 That could save you a lot, especially in the early years of your mortgage, when your payments will be mostly interest.
 Renters don’t get this tax break.
 Consult your tax advisor about your personal situation.

 Here are the great things about renting a house: